-- 16.10.
-That students in crisis require significantly more resources to treat. - 16.11.
-That there exists a gap in mental health services here at McGill: students do not have access to, or are not aware of, services that can help them deal with mental health issues early on. - 16.12.
-That a strategy of supporting a network of diverse services will go a long way towards filling this gap in mental health services.
-This strategy must also ensure that students are provided with easy ways to understand and navigate this mental health network. - 16.13.
-In a progression from awareness to a sense of ownership of personal and community mental health. - 16.14.
+- 18.14.
 That the larger institutional policies and campus environment are detrimental to student health.
-As such, mental health advocates on campus must begin to shift advocacy efforts and campus dialogue towards the upstream determinants of student health- such as the competition in McGill's culture, unrealistic academic workload, and harmful academic policies. - 16.15.
-In a mandatory mental health information passage in all syllabi, a mandatory mental health information slide in all classrooms at the beginning of semesters, and during times of heightened student distress, and a health information package for incoming students, sent before they arrive in September. - 16.16.
-That the salary should be returned to student note takers at the Office for Students with Disabilities - 16.17.
-In a formal evaluation of McGill's exam policies (for example, abolishing exams that comprise more than 50% of a student's grade). - 16.18.
-In an an increase in the diversity of McGill's Mental Health staff expertise and experience through the hiring of, and/or collaboration with, more people of colour and gender diverse individuals - 16.19.
-That smokers have the same rights as all students, and that all students have the right to a healthy, accessible, and supportive environment as well as the right to their own bodily autonomy. - 16.20.
-That second-hand smoke exposure results in harm to students, especially those with pre-existing medical conditions. - 16.21.
-That as a community, we can decide where, when, and how smoking should occur on campus, as we would regulate other activities.
+As such, mental health advocates on campus must begin to shift advocacy efforts and campus dialogue towards the upstream determinants of student health- such as the competition in McGill's culture, unrealistic academic workload, and harmful academic policies. - 18.15.
+In a mandatory mental health information passage in all syllabi, a mandatory mental health information slide in all classrooms at the beginning of semesters, and during times of heightened student distress, and a health information package for incoming students, sent before they arrive in September. - 18.16.
+That the salary should be returned to student note takers at the Office for Students with Disabilities - 18.17.
+In a formal evaluation of McGill's exam policies (for example, abolishing exams that comprise more than 50% of a student's grade). - 18.18.
+In an an increase in the diversity of McGill's Mental Health staff expertise and experience through the hiring of, and/or collaboration with, more people of colour and gender diverse individuals - 18.19.
+That smokers have the same rights as all students, and that all students have the right to a healthy, accessible, and supportive environment as well as the right to their own bodily autonomy. - 18.20.
+That second-hand smoke exposure results in harm to students, especially those with pre-existing medical conditions. - 18.21.
+That as a community, we can decide where, when, and how smoking should occur on campus, as we would regulate other activities. - 18.22.
+That as a community, we are responsible for ensuring that students have access to educational materials about smoking which are adapted to the university context (e.g., addressing topics like smoking for weight loss, social smoking, student stress and mental health dimensions of smoking). - 18.23.
+That as a community, we are responsible for ensuring a spectrum of appropriate, voluntarily-accessed, non-directional, and accessible services for smoking harm reduction and smoking cessation ranging from peer-support to medical interventions.
+The SSMU recognizes that not all smokers want to quit smoking, however adequate and diverse support should be available for those who do.